mesosphere/marathon/docs/docs/native-docker.md

 It's also possible to specify non-zero host ports.
 When doing this you must ensure that the target ports are included in some resource offers!
-The Mesos slave announces port resources in the range `[31000-32000]` by default.
+The Mesos agent node announces port resources in the range `[31000-32000]` by default.
 This can be overridden; for example to also expose ports in the range `[8000-9000]`: